TEEs-projects/Time-manipulation-Attack/README.md

 # Timestamp-attack-of-Aura

-This is a Rust-based experimental implementation of paper *Time-manipulation Attack: Breaking Fairness against Proof of Authority Aura* (to be presented at the 2023 ACM Web Conference).
+This experimental implementation, based on the Rust programming language, explores the time-manipulation attack proposed in the paper 'Breaking Fairness against Proof of Authority Aura', which will be presented at the 2023 ACM Web Conference.

 ## Table of Contents